 Here are a small selection of photos :

-On checking my bird notes these Cattle Egrets are surprisingly the first ones i have ever seen on the Isle of Sheppy.
+On checking my bird notes these Cattle Egrets are surprisingly the first ones i have ever seen on the Isle of Sheppey.

-A day trip was planned in Surrey on the 1st May, starting off at Puttenham Common, i had never been to this site before and we were really trying to get lucky with the Wood Warbler that had set up a territory within the Common.
+A day trip was planned in Surrey on the 1st May, starting off at Puttenham Common, i had never been to this site before and i was really trying to get lucky with the Wood Warbler that had set up a territory within the Common.

 Silvery white underparts .

-I have not seen a Wood Warbler since 2019 and the views were not that great even then , we made our way around to the area it had set up territory and we could hear it singing as we approached.
+I have not seen a Wood Warbler since 2019 and the views were not that great even then , i made my way around to the area it had set up territory and i could hear it singing as i approached.

 Wood Warbler in full voice.